BlockchainVotingOrganisation/Literatur-blockchain-voting/meeting-1.md

 7. Provisions paper: something about the details ... and on it essentially being a voting scheme.
 8. Exchange services: on proving you control it using ZKPs ... proving you hold enough ... "proof of solvency" instead of adding up votes.
 9. Pivotal?
+10. On Elgamal's homomorphic properties and voting ... solving a discrete log ...
+B <=> DLOG.